What is the Global Innovation Initiative?

 A higher education institution may be involved in multiple, distinct proposals but cannot submit the same proposal through both the UK and US application streams.

-The guidelines, application and budget template are below.
+The guidelines, application link and budget proposal template are below.
 Please read through the guidelines carefully.

 For more information on the initiative, or for information about applying for the US competition, please see the Global Innovation Initiative website.